 The Enforcement Gap refers to the difference between legal theory on anti-counterfeiting; that is how the laws purport to prevent such illegal activities and the practical outcomes.
 This is the sixth contribution in a series of articles which examines the Enforcement Gap.
-Our other markets explored are the Enforcement Gap in Thailand, Russia, China, Philippines, Indonesia, Cambodia and Vietnam.
+Our other markets explored are the Enforcement Gap in Thailand, Russia, China, Philippines, Indonesia, Cambodia, Vietnam and Hong Kong.

 The Enforcement Gap in UAE